technologiesubtile/RxTx_WLAN_booster/README.md

 ![P4102715](https://user-images.githubusercontent.com/96028811/231277157-b37cafb6-b07a-4fc9-aeca-1f7e48016013.jpg)

 The main concern is whether during Tx, the crosstalk into the newly added Rx port is small enough to not fry the input stage of our SDR; therefore an isolation damping measurement shall be performed.
-The input is a PLL synthesizer followed by two SPF5189z LNAs in series, to amplify the signal to the required 100 mW.
+The input is a PLL synthesizer followed by two SPF5189z LNAs in series, to pre-amplify the 1 mW signal to the required 100 mW.
 At the output and the Rx input we connect power meters.

 ![isolation_damp_setup](https://user-images.githubusercontent.com/96028811/231277258-b1d405d1-59f2-43fb-ad53-2e3216d15fbe.jpg)